TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Several files from this project are used as examples in the section `TriBITS Project Structure`_.
-Here, a fuller description is given of this project and demonstrates some how TriBITS works.
+Here, a fuller description is given of this project and a demonstration of how TriBITS works.
 From this simple example project, one can quickly see how the basic structural elements of a TriBITS project, repository, and package (and subpackage) are pulled together.